In New Zealand, groundwater is a valuable supply of fresh water for drinking water, irrigation and industry, and many of our streams and lakes.

 There is little pattern to where E. coli has been detected, except that contamination is most common where the water table is shallow.
 Even then, detections have been recorded in wells where the water table is more than 50 metres below the ground surface.

 Figure 3 shows how E. coli detections have changed over the past ten years.
-There are 469 sites where we can calculate a state value for every year between 2011 and 2020.
-In 2011, E. coli had been detected in 45% of those wells over the previous five years.
-By 2020, that percentage had increased to 55%.
-The reason for this trend is not clear, but it may reflect increased E. coli contamination of groundwater, possibly related to more intensive animal grazing and growing numbers of onsite wastewater disposal systems.
+There are 519 sites where we can calculate a state value for every year between 2013 and 2022.
+Overall, we see E. coli has been detected in around half of the long-term monitored wells.
+The proportion of wells where E. coli has been detected has varied slightly over time.
+In 2013, E. coli had been detected in 46% of long-term monitored wells over the previous five years (2009–2013).
+By 2020, that percentage had increased to 55%, and in 2022 the number of wells with E. coli detected over the previous five years had dropped slightly to 52% of wells.

-As a final note, please keep in mind that the wells presented on LAWA are not all necessarily used for drinking-water supply, and the results do not represent drinking water quality in New Zealand.
-The results represent the source water, the raw water before any treatment, which could potentially be used for water supply.
+As a final note, please keep in mind that the wells presented on LAWA are not all necessarily used for drinking water supply, and the results do not represent drinking water quality in New Zealand.
+The results represent the water from long-term monitoring wells that sample raw water before any treatment, which could then potentially be used for water supply.

 E. coli

 Figure 3.
-Changes in the state of E. coli detections from 2011-2020 in groundwater from the 469 wells where there were enough data to determine a result each year.
-The location of these monitoring sites is shown on the map.
+Changes in the state of E. coli detections from 2013-2022 in groundwater from the 519 wells where there were enough data to determine a result each year.
+The location of these monitoring sites and current state result (2022) is shown on the map.
 Note that unlike the other indicators shown on the page, which use median values, the state of E. coli in a given year is determined only by whether E. coli was detected in any sample over the preceding five-year time period.

 Chloride

 Figure 4.
-Changes in the state of chloride concentrations from 2011-2020 in groundwater from the 670 wells where there were enough data to determine a result each year.
-The location of these monitoring sites is shown on the map.
+Changes in the state of chloride concentrations from 2013-2022 in groundwater from the 709 wells where there were enough data to determine a result each year.
+The location of these monitoring sites and the current state result (2022) is shown on the map.

 Electrical Conductivity

 Figure 5.
-Changes in the state of electrical conductivity from 2011-2020 in groundwater from the 689 wells where there were enough data to determine a result each year.
-The location of these monitoring sites is shown on the map.
+Changes in the state of electrical conductivity from 2013-2022 in groundwater from the 728 wells where there were enough data to determine a result each year.
+The location of these monitoring sites and the current state result (2022) is shown on the map.

 Looking at data from individual wells provides further information about state and trend and additional details such as well construction.
-Information about monitored wells can be accessed either by clicking on a site dot on the map to the left of the LAWA main screen (desktop and tablet users), or by navigating via the region buttons above, then the groundwater zone, and well site of interest.
-The agency responsible for monitoring an individual site may be able to provide further contextual information on the results shown here.
+Information about monitored wells can be accessed either by clicking on a site dot on the map to the left of the LAWA main screen (desktop and tablet users), or by navigating via the region tab above, to select the region, then groundwater zone, and well site of interest.
+The organisation responsible for monitoring an individual site may be able to provide further contextual information about the results shown.